Saturday, 25 February 2017

 I set the machine up with pure argon shielding at 3-5 l/min; I used a 1.6 mm red band tungsten electrode ground in a long taper; a number 4 ceramic and a welding current of 50 Amps.
 Tungsten stick-out was about 3 mm in most cases.

-I planned to do a lap weld. a butt weld, and outside corner weld and a fillet weld.
+I planned to do a lap weld, a butt weld, an outside corner weld and a fillet weld.
 All these welds were to be autogenous - no filler rod was used.

 Lap Weld